Table of contents

 - Table top

 And that’s it!
 Once we decide which of those we want, we are away.
 Here’s a picture of the 2 components together in a HAMMARP + ALEX format.
-That’s why this build is a Reddit favourite because it’s so simple, and when you consider your getting a solid wood desk with tonnes of storage in the realm of £200, its a no brainer, custom solutions will set you back much more and may not even contain solid wood.
+That’s why this build is a Reddit favorite because it’s so simple, and when you consider your getting a solid wood desk with tonnes of storage in the realm of £200, its a no-brainer, custom solutions will set you back much more and may not even contain solid wood.

 Assuming you’ve gone for the HAMMARP, it comes in a few formats and sizes, I personally went for the 186cm version, but I have to say that is probably my only (very small) regret, the next version up for only an additional £25, is 246 cm, which is absolutely monstrous, but the more room the better, initially I never planned to put my actual tower on top, but now it is, that takes up a chunk of space, so it wouldn’t have hurt to go the bigger size, I still love it though.